May 18th, 2015

-The Spring 2013 issue will be released in the next week!
+The Spring 2015 issue will be released shortly!
 Subscriptions are $16.
 You can make a single-copy purchase of $8 as well.
 Make check payable to The Penwood Review and mail to P. O. Box 862, Los Alamitos, CA 90720.

 It is my pleasure to post a book review by Janet McCann for A Parable of Women: Poems written by my good friend, Philip C. Kolin.
 (The review originally appeared in the Spring 2010 issue.)

 —reviewed by Janet McCann